Blueberry Cardamom Curd

 - 1 quart fresh blueberries

-- 1 cup sugar
+- 1 cup granulated sugar

 - 1 tablespoon cardamom

-- 3 eggs, beaten
+- 3 large eggs, beaten

 - In a heavy-bottomed saucepan, add the blueberries, sugar, and cardamom.
 Cook over medium heat until the mixture comes to a boil, 10-15 minutes.
 Stir frequently, breaking open the blueberries using the back of a wooden spoon.

-- Remove from heat.
+- Remove from the heat.
 Add the butter, one tablespoon at a time, allowing each tablespoon to fully melt before adding the next.

 - If desired, strain the curd again through a fine mesh sieve, and pour into a heatproof jar.
 Press a layer of plastic wrap against the top of the curd and refrigerate.